IELTS vs TOEFL: What Are the Differences?

 Is TOEFL accepted in the UK?

 Yes, TOEFL is accepted in all the universities in the UK.
+You will have to check if the university you are targeting accepts it or not.
 You can confirm the details with Leverage Edu study abroad consultants!

 What is the TOEFL exam used for?